-After completing the steps above you should be able login to the remote server without being prompted for a password.
+After completing the steps above, you should be able to log in to the remote server without being prompted for a password.

-If you didn’t setup a passphrase for the private key, you will be logged in immediately.
-Otherwise you will be prompted to enter the passphrase.
+If you haven’t set a passphrase for the private key, you will be logged in immediately.
+Otherwise, you will be asked to enter the passphrase.

 Disabling SSH Password Authentication